devonzuegel/devonzuegel.github.io/README.md

 #### Step 3: Push `master` to GitHub

 It will take a few minutes for the changes to propagate to the live site.

+## Things to improve

+- [ ] `wget` downloads everything such that the `.html` extension is preserved in the path.
+It's good that the extension is in the filenames, but I don't want the contents of the html files themselves to point to e.g. `.../about-me.html`, because it makes the urls ugly.
+I want them to point to `.../about-me`.
+In theory this should be easy to fix, but I haven't found the right flags for `wget` to fix this.